jack-bradshaw/Mixtape/README.md

 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:mixtape:1.0.0’` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/Mixtape).

 ## Usage
-The components of the library can be divided into four categories:
+The components of the library can be divided into two categories:
 - Data
-- Header
-- Body
-- Coordinator
+- UI

 ### Data
 There are five interfaces in the data category: